home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

 2. Click `Develop` on the top of the page, then click `Actions` located in the hamburger menu on the top left.
 3. Upload [this Javascript file](/assets/integrations/google_assistant/app.js) for both Node and Chrome by clicking the `Upload Javascript files` button.
 4. Add device scan configuration:
    1. Click `+ New scan config`
    2. Select `MDNS`
    3. set mDNS service name to `_home-assistant._tcp.local`
+5. Check the box `Support local query` under `Add capabilities`.
-5. `Save` your changes.
+6. `Save` your changes.
-6. Either wait for 30 minutes, or restart your connected Google device.
+7. Either wait for 30 minutes, or restart your connected Google device.
-7. Restart Home Assistant Core.
+8. Restart Home Assistant Core.

 You can debug the setup by following [these instructions](https://developers.google.com/assistant/smarthome/develop/local#debugging_from_chrome)